cabol/nebulex/guides/migrating-to-v2.md

 `Nebulex.Adapters.Local`, `Nebulex.Adapters.Partitioned`,
 `Nebulex.Adapters.Replicated`, and `Nebulex.Adapters.Multilevel`.

-In case of using a distributed adapter, the module/callback `Nebulex.Adapter.HashSlot.keyslot /2` was refactored to `Nebulex.Adapter.Keyslot.hash_slot/2`.
+In case of using a distributed adapter, the module `Nebulex.Adapter.HashSlot` was refactored to `Nebulex.Adapter.Keyslot` and the callback `keyslot /2` to `hash_slot/2`.

 ## Statistics